 Gaming on a laptop may mean you miss out on some of the high-end hardware of a gaming desktop, but they are the only real way to game while out and about if you want something more than mobile or tablets can offer.
 Gaming laptops are only a few steps behind gaming desktops in terms of their raw performance, and due to their smaller size, they can even look a little richer, a little crisper than their larger-screen cousins on desktop.

 Laptops come in all shapes and sizes, from miniature 13-inch systems with on board graphics (not really recommended for anything outside of indie games) to 17-inch behemoths with graphics chips that rival some desktop systems.
 Chillblast sells a wide range of different laptops with various hardware configurations, so be sure to check them out if you’re considering one.

 They’re all portable and relatively lightweight – considering the hardware inside them – and battery life is excellent, offering multiple hours of high-end gaming with high frame rates and detail levels.
 You do need to factor that battery life in, though.
 No gaming laptop, no matter how efficient, will last you all day without at least some charging time.
 And no gaming laptop is going to be as svelte or streamlined as the most efficient of portable computers.

 But gaming laptops are portable and that’s something no major console or gaming desktop can say.
 The main advantage of gaming on a laptop is that you can take it with you.
 Game on the train, on a plane, in a coffee shop when you’re supposed to be working.
 It’s all possible with a gaming laptop.

 So, what are the advantages of gaming on a desktop and a laptop?
-Many.
-From customization, to portability – depending on your platform of choice – but there's no denying that PC gaming is the pinnacle of gaming.
+There’s almost too many to list.
+From customisation, to portability and upgradability (depending on your platform of choice), there’s no denying that PC gaming is the pinnacle of gaming.
 You just need to decide which flavour suits you best.